 Dr. Thomas Cross was born in Dublin, Ireland in 1816.
-He received his medical training in Glasgow, Scotland.
+Dr. Cross received his medical training in Glasgow, Scotland.
 He ventured to New York, where he met Dr. Rowley Pegley of Chatham.
-In 1841, both doctors ended up in practice together in Chatham, Ontario.
+In 1841, both doctors ended up in practice together in Chatham.

-Dr. and Mrs. Cross lost their daughter Mary in December of 1864.
-She was 21 years old and died of tuberculosis.
-Their son Rowland, fell through a trapdoor in a warehouse and died on the 23rd of November, 1871.
+Dr. and Mrs. Cross lost their daughter Mary on the 19th of November, 1864.
+She died of tuberculosis at the age of 21.
+Their son Rowland, fell through a trapdoor in a warehouse in Chatham and he died on the 23rd of November, 1871.
+He was 27 years old at the time of his death.
+Mary and Rowland Cross were both buried in Ward E at Maple Leaf Cemetery in Chatham.
 Perhaps these tragedies were a catalyst for Dr. and Mrs. Cross to move to Ireland.
-They stayed in Ireland a short time and returned to Canada in 1875, and settled in Aylmer, Ontario (Elgin County).
-He moved to St Thomas, Ontario in 1880.
+They stayed in Ireland a short time and returned to Canada in 1875 and settled in Aylmer, Ontario (Elgin County).
+Dr. Cross moved to St Thomas, Ontario in 1880.

-Cross Street in Chatham was named after Dr. Cross.
+Cross Street in Chatham is named after Dr. Cross.

 Photo: Courtesy of the Chatham-Kent Museum.
 Accession Number: 86.43.2